-The bottom chart shows current expectations for the Bank of England's base rate and those expectations a month ago.
+The bottom chart shows current expectations for the Bank of England's base rate and those expectations three weeks ago.

-There has been a material change in the outlook for UK policy rates.
-The market thinks it is 50-50 whether there is one more hike and although there is still no expectation of a cut until at best late 2024, this chart looks a lot more reassuring for UK asset markets.
+There has been a material change in the outlook for UK policy rates in the last two months as the market thinks the BoE is also done with its hiking cycle.
+Although there is still no expectation of a cut until Q3 2024, this chart looks a lot more reassuring for UK asset markets than it did.